connuh/animals/README.md

 ## Integrating ✨

-If you would like to integrating `animals` into your project, you have to import it.
+If you would like to integrate `animals` into your project, you have to import it.
 ```ts
 import Animals from "https://deno.land/x/animals/mod.ts";
 ```